 If you thought that quesadillas were just cheese in tortillas then think again.
-Here are 14 of the best and most beautiful examples of quesadilla recipes, and how creative you can get with them.
+Here are the best and most beautiful examples of quesadilla recipes, and how creative you can get with them.

 Here’s a list to get those creative juices flowing, and help inspire you to your next kitchen adventure!